francescor/wirego/README.md

 ## Why?

-Wireguard command `wg`, with it's rules, does not get into my mind :(  so I've just created this basic script for myself.
+Wireguard tool commands `wg` & `wg-quick` do not get into my head :(  so I've just created this basic script for myself.

 Fedora DNS handling is a bit nasty to me: I see I need to execute